PersocomAI/.github/profile/README.md

 * Centered on a **single** carefully crafted character, enabling a more meaningful and personal relationship.
 * A **safe and secure** buddy, friend or whatever else you need it to be.
 * Someone who supports you with everyday topics, listens to you, comforts you, stays close to you, and helps ease feelings of loneliness.
-* Strictly distinguishes between regular chat conversations with simple roleplay and possible endless roleplays.
+* Strictly distinguishes between regular chat (which may include light roleplay elements) and full-fledged roleplay sessions in the dedicated roleplay mode[^2].
+[^2]: "Roleplay" in this context refers specifically to in-character interactions and storytelling, without the use of gameplay mechanics such as dice rolls, character stats, or predefined systems.
+It is narrative-driven, not rule-driven.
+Support for rules-based roleplay (e.g., dice rolls, stats) may be added later as an optional module.

 ## Concept and Inspiration